-Because of health concerns, all new uses of asbestos in the United States were banned in July 1989.
+Because of health concerns, all new uses of asbestos in the United States were termporarily banned in July 1989.
 That year, the EPA published Asbestos: Manufacture, Importation, Processing, and Distribution in Commerce Prohibitions, the effect of which was to eventually ban about 94 percent of the asbestos used in the U.S. (based on 1985 estimates).
-Most asbestos uses established before that date are still allowed, but are strictly regulated by the government.
-Even with government regulation, asbestos-related lawsuits have been filed regularly since the 1960's, and continue to be filed frequently today.
+However, that rule was vacated after a challenge in federal court , thus overturning the 1989 ban.
+In 1990, the EPA banned the use of spray-on materials containing more than 1 percent asbestos to building, structures, and other applications.

-Who is at Risk for Asbestos Exposure?
+Who Is at Risk for Asbestos Exposure?

 Many people wonder if they are, or have been, exposed to the health risks caused by asbestos.
 Health hazards from asbestos dust have been recognized in workers exposed in shipbuilding trades, asbestos mining and milling, manufacturing of asbestos textiles and other asbestos products, insulation work in the construction and building trades, brake repair, and a variety of other trades.
 Demolition workers, drywall removers, and firefighters also may be exposed to asbestos dust.

 People whose work brings them into contact with asbestos -- workers who renovate buildings with asbestos in them, for example -- may inhale fibers that are in the air; this is called occupational exposure.
 Workers' families may inhale asbestos fibers released by clothes that have been in contact with asbestos-containing materials; this is called paraoccupational exposure.
 People who live or work near asbestos-related operations might inhale asbestos fibers that have been released into the air by such operation; this is called neighborhood exposure.